tokio-rs/website/content/tokio/tutorial/async.md

 Notice that you are allowed to signal the waker more often than necessary.
 In this particular case, we signal the waker even though we are not ready to continue the operation at all.
-There is nothing wrong with this besides some wasted CPU cycles, however, this particular implementation will result in a busy loop.
+There is nothing wrong with this besides some wasted CPU cycles.
+However, this particular implementation will result in a busy loop.

 ## Updating Mini Tokio